I had this moment on a hiking trail last week. Catching my breath. Watching ants. It hit me like a lightning bolt.

 - Adaptive?
 Like nothing we’ve built.

-Let me show you how I translated an ant colony’s food-finding wisdom into code.
-Here’s a routing system that mimics their pheromone-based pathfinding:
+I tried translating an ant colony’s food-finding wisdom into code.
+Here’s a routing system that mimics their pheromone paths:

 class AntColonyRouter: